 Having specified $G(x)$, we still need to overcome that the estimator \eqref{eq:modified_estimatorMH} requires the evaluation of the intractable integral

 for each sampled point $X_i$.
-This is not feasible to compute analytically because the probability $\alpha(X_i,y)$ (as a function of $y$) can take values smaller than one and it depends on the intractable target $\pi$.
-Since the transition kernel of the MH algorithm required one sample $Y_i \sim q(\cdot|X_i)$ every time the chain was at state $X_i$, an unbiased estimator of this integral can be based on the sample size one estimator $\alpha(X_i,Y_i)(G(Y_i) - G(X_i))$, where all acceptance probabilities $\alpha(X_i,Y_i)$ are available at no additional cost.
-This suggests that \eqref{eq:modified_estimatorMH} can be unbiasedly approximated by
+This is not feasible to compute analytically because the probability $\alpha(X_i,y)$ (as a function of $y$) can take values smaller than one and depends on the intractable target $\pi$.
+Since the MH step required one sample $Y_i \sim q(\cdot|X_i)$ when the chain was at $X_i$, an unbiased estimator of this integral can be based on the sample size one estimator $\alpha(X_i,Y_i)(G(Y_i) - G(X_i))$.
+This suggests that \eqref{eq:modified_estimatorMH} can be approximated by